About the BOPC Archives

 Visiting the Archives

 The BOPC Archives welcomes researchers.
-Visits are by appointment and only on Wednesdays between the hours of 10 am and 3 pm.
+Visits are by appointment and on Tuesday and Wednesdays between the hours of 10 am and 3 pm.
 To make an appointment, please contact archivist Martha Neri at Martha@bfloparks.org and complete the BOPC Archive Usage Agreement below.
 Upon arrival at the Archives, please sign–in with Martha.
 To avoid damage to materials in the collection, all visitors must adhere to the following guidelines.

 BOPC Archives Usage Agreement